 Measuring Bone Density

 Low bone density is the greatest risk factor for spine and hip fractures.
 The most common cause for loss of bone density is osteoporosis.
 The key to preventing osteoporosis is early detection, diagnosis and treatment.

 The association between low bone density and osteoporotic fracture is similar to the association between cholesterol and heart disease or blood pressure and stroke.
 Like cholesterol levels and blood pressure, bone density is a risk factor that can be changed.
 Low bone mass can be diagnosed, prevented and treated.
 This technology also provides an excellent tool for assessing the skeletal body fat changes during weight loss therapy, exercise programmes, in endocrine and growth disorders and has paediatric and sports medicine applications.

-The machine that is used at the Peninsula Bone Density Centre is a DEXA.
+The machine that is used to measure bone density is called a Dexa machine.
 DEXA stands for dual energy x-ray absorptiometry.
 Low dose x-ray of two different energies are used to distinguish between bone and soft tissue giving a very accurate measurement of bone density

 Preparation for the test

 There is no specific patient preparation.
 You will be asked to remove anything with buttons, buckles or zips (metal) from the waist down (you may like to wear elasticized jogging pants for the examination).
 You will be asked to lie on a flat, padded comfortable couch.
 The procedure is painless and non invasive.
 The examination is carried out while you lie still on your back and takes about 15 minutes.

 A thin beam of x-ray energy is passed through the lower hip and spine regions.
 A computer calculates how much x-ray energy is being absorbed by the bones and calculates the results for what is expected for a person of your age, sex and race.
 This is then interpreted by a specialist doctor.
 The x-ray dose you are exposed to is extremely low and similar to what you would receive on a long distance air flight.